ahrampy/Flipcamp/README.md

 [Flipcamp Live](https://flipcamp.herokuapp.com/#/)

 Flipcamp is a site clone of Hipcamp, an online marketplace that helps users find and book campsites directly from landowners.
+In this clone, I have focused on the feel of the homepage, as well as the simplicity of information layout the original site does so well in its views of individual campsites.
+I was interested in using the same react-dates component featured on Hipcamp and so many other booking sites, and the google maps API within a react component.
+In the future of this project I would love to build in search functionality, as well as add additional seeds to with more specific location sub-categories.
+Thanks for taking a look!

 ## Technologies